 There is no information on mental wellbeing and social connections for people in Yarra Ranges of other socio-demographic groups.

-For adults in Victoria in 2018 the prevalence of social connection. mental wellbeing and mental health issues varied between population groups.
-(29) Further details are provided in Appendix 2.
+For adults in Victoria in 2018 the prevalence of social connection, mental wellbeing and mental health issues varied between population groups.
+(25) Further details are provided in Appendix 3.

+During the Covid 19 pandemic, women experienced greater negative mental wellbeing impacts that men.
 In Yarra Ranges, parents and carers reported challenges balancing working from home with home-schooling.
 Of parents and carers 58% expressed medium to high concerns about being present and available for their children, and 51% expressed similar concerns in providing a remote learning environment.
-(26)

-Consistent with this, in Victoria 72% of females were spending the most of their time helping their child with school at home, compared with 26% for males.
+(26) Consistent with this, in Victoria 72% of females were spending the most of their time helping their child with school at home, compared with 26% for males.
 Given almost 80% of single parent households in Australia are headed by women, (38) they are disproportionately affected by the increasing burden of unpaid labour in the home and supporting remote learning for children.